 Up, up and up they went until the sky turned black and twinkling stars popped up everywhere like a clear night time sky.
 Below them, under the rays of a fiercely bright sun; oceans, and lands of brown and green, could be seen on the huge ball that was the earth; and, where the sun’s rays did not reach, the electric lights of cities twinkled in the darkness.

 The screen in front of Grandad showed stars and planets and every one had a name alongside.
 He tapped a finger on the one that said Mars and pushed the throttle to full power.

 Twenty minutes later the red planet grew and grew as they approached; and then, through a cloudless sky and a very thin atmosphere, their spaceship took them down to a red and flat dusty surface.
 It gently came to rest near to another spacecraft that looked very much like a monstrous spider on wheels.

 Hugo’s eyes widened.
 “Whoa!
 What’s that?”

-“That, my dear boy,” answered Grandad, “is the Mars Exploration Rover, sent here by the Americans to take pictures and poke the ground with things.
+“That, my dear boy,” answered Grandad, “is the Mars Perseverance Rover, sent here by the Americans to take pictures and hunt for past life by testing for microbes in the soil.
 I don’t know why they have gone to so much trouble… all they had to do was ask me for a lift.”

-“But they don’t know you exist, Grandad,” said Lily.
+“But they don’t know you exist, Grandad,” said Rumer.
 “Only we know about your magic and you’ve sworn us to secrecy.”